85 years in the NT

 Recently the RFDS Nursing team was invited to provide First Aid and health promotion at the annual ‘Strong Women for Healthy Country’ Forum in the NT's Top End.

-23 year old Amy Kynoch was going about her work as a station hand at Lucy Creek Station, NT when a cow kicked her in the face.
+23-year-old Amy Kynoch was going about her work as a station hand at Lucy Creek Station, NT when she was knocked out cold.

 As a silent mental health crisis continues its deepening hold in the remote NT heartlands, the RFDS is trying to stop it in its tracks.